Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Discussion

 In the Keldysh framework, the noise spectrum and friction kernel can be expressed in terms of the Keldysh and retarded self-energies of the effective dynamics.
 Using $S_\xi(\omega)=\Sigma^K(\omega)$ and $\mathrm{Re}\,\tilde{\gamma}(\omega)=-\mathrm{Im}\,\Sigma^R(\omega)$, the entropy production rate can be written compactly as

 where $G^R(\omega)=\chi(\omega)$ is the retarded Green function.
-This expression shows that entropy production is directly controlled by the violation of the fluctuation–dissipation relation at the level of the Keldysh self-energies.
+This expression shows that entropy production is directly controlled by the violation of the fluctuation–dissipation relation at the level of the Keldysh self-energies, and may be viewed as the non-Markovian Keldysh counterpart of the Harada-Sasa class of relations.

 Within the Keldysh influence functional formalism, such effects appear as higher-order cumulants of the environmental noise.
 The influence functional can then be written as a cumulant expansion \cite{Kamenev2011}